konstanzer/brainpickings-nlp/README.md

 	<img alt="" src="/img/logiterrorswith2014.png" width='500'>
 </p>

+#### Train-test split

+With the data now labeled "early" or "late," I used an 80/20 split to divide the documents into training and testing data.

 ### Creating the feature matrix

 The `sklearn.feature_extraction` module provides a way to transform raw text documents into a numerical feature matrix suitable for machine learning algorithms.
-The Tf-idf (term frequency-inverse document frequency) vectorizer used here first a
+Vectorizing a text document requires tokenization, counting, and normalizing.
+Tf-idf (term frequency-inverse document frequency) is a term weighting scheme used to accomplish this feat.
+For each document (matrix row), the tf-idf vectorizer outputs a floating point for each feature (matrix column) that rewards both a high *intra*-document freqeuncy and a low *inter*-document frequency.
+In other words, the words most informative with regards to content receive the highest value.
+Significantly, this approach to language processing ignores semantic similarities.

 #### Document frequency parameters

+Having already identified broad themes with tags, I wanted to extract phrases, or n-grams, as a means of interpreting the documents.
+With a tf-idf vectorizer set to use bigrams (two-word phrases), I tuned the required document frequency of words using 5-fold cross-validation on a random forest classification model.
+My final parameters for this step were a minimum document frequency (min_df) of 2.5 percent and a maximum (max_df) of 25 percent.

 #### Stop words

+Guessing the date of a blog post is absurd and a tool to reattach lost dates to posts is of use to no one.
+With this in mind, my aim was feature interpretability.
+Thus, adding stop words was a process of repeatedly breaking a good model in order to simplify it.
+I honed in on proper names and identifiable categories during this process and removed uninterpretable phrases such as "make sense" and "half century" that classified well but provided no insight.
+I whittled my initial list of 168 bigrams to 68.

 ### Insights from a single decision tree